datadave/GADS9-NYC-Spring2014-Lectures/lessons/lesson09_decision_trees_random_forests/Lesson09FollowUp.md

 print clf.predict_log_proba(X)
 print clf.score(X, y) # This is also in regressions

-print clf.get_params() # Returns everything about how the classifier was created.
-This is useful in determining what is adjustable within the specific algorithm you are using.
+# Returns everything about how the classifier was created.
+# This is useful in determining what is adjustable within the specific
-#
+# algorithm you are using.
+print clf.get_params()
 ```

 ####Why do we cover what we cover in class?
 Is it integral to data science, or just one out of hundreds?